Skip to main content

 Payment Yield measures the financial performance generated by enterprise payment decisions as a percentage of total payment volume.

-Payment Yield = Capital Return (CR) × Supplier Acceptance (SA)
+Formula: Payment Yield = Capital Return (CR) × Supplier Acceptance (SA)

 This model quantifies the financial contribution of payments with clarity, precision, and economic integrity.